openstack/openstack-manuals/doc/user-guide/source/cli-config-drive.rst

 The ``openstack/2012-08-10/user_data``, ``openstack/latest/user_data``,
 ``ec2/2009-04-04/user-data``, and ``ec2/latest/user-data`` file are
-present only if the ``--user-data`` flag and the contents of the user data file are passed to the :command:`nova boot` command.
+present only if the ``--user-data`` flag and the contents of the user data file are passed to the :command:`openstack server create` command.

 Configuration drive format
 --------------------------